wp-plugins/nextgen-facebook/readme.txt

 == Frequently Asked Questions ==

-= Q. Why doesn't Facebook's send / share show my featured image? =
+= Q. Why doesn't Facebook show my featured image? =

 **A.** The first time Facebook accesses your webpage, it will cache the image and text it finds.
 Facebook then prefers to use that cached information until